Gwyneth Paltrow's Goop Lab wants you to have more orgasms

 Indeed, women's sexual health has long been ignored or dismissed by experts -- it wasn't until 1998 that a female doctor fully mapped the size and shape of the clitoris.

 But in 2020, the world is more sex-positive.
 Women-led startups are building sex tech devices that focus on female pleasure (and those devices are being legitimized at CES).
-Shows like Netflix's Sex Education are making the topic more mainstream and companies are tackling sexual dysfunctions with techology.
-And now, The Goop Lab's frank conversation about female pleasure contributes to making the topic more mainstream.
+Shows like Netflix's Sex Education are making the topic more mainstream, and companies are tackling sexual dysfunctions with techology.
+Now, The Goop Lab's frank conversation about female pleasure is contributing to the more open discussion.

-Goop has been under fire for years for recommending and selling all sorts of questionable treatments like vaginal steaming, and expensive products, like the jade egg to improve sexual health.
+Goop has been under fire for years for recommending and selling all sorts of questionable treatments like vaginal steaming and expensive products like the jade egg to improve sexual health.
 So, I fully expected this episode to focus on more of the same.
 What I got instead was an important lesson in anatomy, body positivity and pleasure that should have been included in my high school sex education class.

-I should note that this episode focuses on cisgender women, and doesn't discuss any challenges that non-binary or transgender people might encounter to achieve an orgasm.
+I should note that this episode focuses on cisgender women and doesn't discuss any challenges non-binary or transgender people might encounter to achieve an orgasm.

 The Goop Lab episode 3 recap: The Pleasure is Ours

-In the 35-minute episode, Paltrow and Elise Loehnen, chief content officer of Goop, sit down at the Goop offices with 90-year-old Betty Dodson, a pionering sex educator and coach (who looks no older than 60 and wears an outfit I would gladly wear at 31), and Dodson's creative partner Carlin Ross.
+In the 35-minute episode, Paltrow and Elise Loehnen, chief content officer of Goop, sit down at the Goop offices with 90-year-old Betty Dodson, a pioneering sex educator and coach (who looks no older than 60 and wears an outfit I would gladly wear at 31), and Dodson's creative partner Carlin Ross.

 The four start by discussing the difference between the vulva and vagina, a distinction many women, including Paltrow, are unaware of.
 They chat about Dodson's workshops, where she coaches women on how to orgasm, something she's been teaching for decades.